PietroValente/Voice-Activity-Detection-multimedia/README.md

 Script with the aim of eliminating the noise present in an audio in moments of silence, recognizing when a person speaks and when there is only noise.

+The realization of the algorithm comes from a careful analysis of the input files through the Audacity software.
 For all the details relating to the implemented algorithm refer to the file Final project report for VAD algorithm.pdf